julianxhokaxhiu/FFNx/docs/how_to_install.md

 #### [2013 Steam Release](https://store.steampowered.com/app/39150/FINAL_FANTASY_VIII/)

 0. Install the game using Steam Client
-1. Make sure you run at least your game once ( until the new game screen )
+1. Make sure you run at least your game once (You must at least see the "New Game" screen)
-2. Open the installation directory of the game ( see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682) )
+2. Open the installation directory of the game (see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682))
 3. Download the latest `FFNx-Steam` release here: https://github.com/julianxhokaxhiu/FFNx/releases
-4. Extract the ZIP content next to your `ff8_*.exe` file ( for eg. for EN language `ff8_en.exe`)
+4. Extract the ZIP content next to your `ff8_*.exe` file (e.g. for EN language `ff8_en.exe`)
 5. Replace all files when asked.
 6. Enjoy!

 #### [Remastered Release](https://store.steampowered.com/app/1026680/FINAL_FANTASY_VIII__REMASTERED/)

-**Warning:** The compatibility with the Remastered version is currently incomplete.
-You will most likely encounter crashes in battle and model rendering issues.
+**Warning:** Compatibility with the Remastered version is incomplete.
+You will encounter crashes in battle as well as model rendering issues.

 0. Install the game using Steam
-1. Open the installation directory of the game ( see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682) )
+1. Open the installation directory of the game (see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682))
-2. Download the FF8 patch v1.2 ( you can find a collection here: [FF8.fr download page](https://www.ff8.fr/telechargements/programmes#archives_conserve_pour_la_posterite) )
+2. Download the FF8 patch v1.2 (you can find a collection here: [FF8.fr download page](https://www.ff8.fr/telechargements/programmes#archives_conserve_pour_la_posterite))
 3. Extract the patch ZIP content next to `FFVIII_LAUNCHER.exe` file
 4. Rename `FF8.exe` to `FF8.ffnx`
 5. Download the latest `FFNx-FF8_Remastered` release here: https://github.com/julianxhokaxhiu/FFNx/releases